tmobile/magentaA11y/_checklist-web/password-input.md

     result: |
       focus is strongly visually indicated
   - then:  |
-      the tab key to move focus to the show/hide password
+      the tab key to move focus to the show/hide password feature
     result: |
       its name, role and state
   - then:  |